Title IV Authorization

 Per Title IV Federal regulations, you can voluntarily authorize the University of Arizona (UA) to pay your current year non-allowable charges with your Title IV Financial Aid.
 Examples of non-allowable charges include, but are not limited to, parking permits, library fines, ZonaZoo pass, Bookstore charges, and health insurance.

-How do I grant permission to the UA to use my Title IV Aid to pay non-allowable charges?Click or enter to reveal information below
+How do I grant permission to the university to use my Title IV Aid to pay non-allowable charges?Click or enter to reveal information below

 To grant permission: